 - 1. Dome CCTV camera that contains in a single enclosed unit the following: - a.
 CCTV color digital signal processing camera unit with zoom lens, filter, control circuit, and accessories - b.
 Motorized pan, tilt, and zoom - c.
-Pole-mount camera attachment assembly.
+Pole-mount camera attachment assembly. - d.

-- d.
-Built-in video encoder capable of H.264 / MPEG-4 compression for video-over-IP transmission. - e.
 All necessary cable, connectors and incidental hardware to make a complete and operable system - 2.
 Lightning arrestors installed in-line between the CCTV camera and the equipment cabinet components. - 3.
 A NEMA Type 4 enclosure constructed of aluminum with a clear acrylic dome or approved equal camera unit housing.